robertorosero/pyhtonmig/Doc/library/urllib.request.rst

    *data* should be a buffer in the standard :mimetype:`application/x-www-form-urlencoded` format.
-The :func:`urllib.parse.urlencode` function takes a mapping or sequence of 2-tuples and returns a string in this format.
+The :func:`urllib.parse.urlencode` function takes a mapping or sequence of 2-tuples and returns a string in this format. urllib.request module uses HTTP/1.1 and includes `Connection:close` header in its HTTP requests.

    The optional *timeout* parameter specifies a timeout in seconds for blocking operations like the connection attempt (if not specified,